Mildred Dunnock

 Mildred Dorothy Dunnock (January 25, 1901 – July 5, 1991) was an American stage and screen actress.
-She was nominated twice for an Academy Award for her works in Death of a Salesman (1951) and Baby Doll (1956).
+She was nominated twice for an Academy Award for her work in Death of a Salesman (1951) and Baby Doll (1956).

 Early life

 Born in Baltimore, Maryland, Dunnock graduated from Western High School.
 She developed an interest in theater while she was a student at Goucher College where she was a member of Alpha Phi sorority and the Agora dramatic society.
 After graduating, she taught English at Friends School of Baltimore and helped with productions of plays there.

 While teaching school in New York, she earned her Master of Arts degree at Columbia University and acted in a play while she was there.
 She also studied at the Actors Studio under Lee Strasberg, Robert Lewis and Elia Kazan.